Experience UVA - An American Treasure

 beginning on Tuesday, November 15 at 7:00 am (local time) for visiting students.
 Admitted students receive detailed instructions related to accessing SIS and completing registration.
 Tuition and fees are due by December 31.
 Students may enroll in only one January Term course.

-Housing: Guest Housing for visiting students is available at a hotel near UVA Grounds.
-A single room (no roommate) can be reserved at $TBD/night plus taxes.
-A double (with roommate) will cost $TBD/night plus taxes.
-If you are interested in guest housing, please let our office know by December 5.
-Space is limited.
+Guest Housing for visiting students is available at a hotel near UVA Grounds.
+A single room (no roommate) can be reserved at $89/night plus taxes.
+A double (with roommate) will cost $44.50/night plus taxes.
+If you are interested in guest housing, please let our office know

 All students at the University, including students enrolled in January Term, are required to have medical insurance.
 Short-term medical insurance plans